Javadyakuza/Octus-Integration-Guide/docs/concepts.md

 # PAYLOADS

-Octus Bridge provides a feature to attach payload to bridge transfer's in order to perform many operations such as swapping, arbitrage, and more.
+### Octus Bridge provides a feature to attach payload to bridge transfer's in order to perform various operations such as swapping, arbitrage, and more.

-For token transfers at EVM -> EVER direction payloads can be empty.
+### For token transfers at EVM -> EVER direction payloads can be empty.

-For token transfers in EVER -> EVM payloads are needed, their recipe's can be found below :
+### For token transfers at EVER -> EVM payloads are needed, their recipe's can be found below :

 - ### Transfer EVER : [wrap payload](../EVER-TO-EVM/scripts/helpers/buildWrapPayload.ts)
 - ### Transfer Native Token : [transer payload](../EVER-TO-EVM/scripts/helpers/buildTransferPayload.ts)